sergiopasra/tea-book/tea_book/docs/index.md

 # Técnicas Experimentales en Astrofísica

-This is a sequence of lectures on processing astronomical observations using Python programming, written by Jaime Zamorano, Nicolás cardiel, Segio Pascual and Jesús Gallego.
+This is a sequence of lectures on processing astronomical observations using Python programming, written by Jaime Zamorano, Nicolás Cardiel, Sergio Pascual and Jesús Gallego.

 ```{note}
 These lectures were built using the new Sphinx-based [Jupyter Book